jexidev/CK3-CourtofCats/docs/roadmap.md

 ---

-## 🔖 Status Tags (Optional)
+## 🔖 Status Tags

-Use these tags to track progress across phases:
+May these tags to track progress across phases:

 - `@core` – foundational systems
 - `@flavor` – immersive but optional